randheersingh1/uber-anlaysis/README.md

 # uber anlaysis
- uber analysis is analysis people are taking uber as round trip or single trip
+Checking and filling missing values
+Building visuals for different categories for trip and round or single trip analysis distance of trip and reason of trip